 During the legitimate transaction, a card passes through the skimming device that illegally captures the card number.
 Criminals may also install a camera nearby to simultaneously record the cardholder’s PIN as it’s entered.

-How will Dupaco communicate to impacted cardholders?
+How does Dupaco communicate to impacted cardholders?

-Follow these simple steps to catch identity theft early so that you can minimize the damage and restore your good name.
+Follow these steps to catch identity theft early so that you can minimize the damage and restore your good name.

-Change your PIN number
+Change your PIN

 To re-PIN your card, call 888-891-2435 from the phone number Dupaco has listed on your account.
 You will need to enter the following information to complete your updated card PIN:

 Monitor your credit report

-Through Bright Track inside Shine Online Banking, you can access your full credit report and your credit score as often as you wish.
+Through Dupaco’s Bright Track monitoring service, you can access your full credit report and your credit score as often as you wish.
 Access to Bright Track is a free benefit of Dupaco membership.

 Monitor your accounts regularly

 Monitor your transactions every day using Dupaco’s free eNotifiers to alert you by text and/or email of activity on your accounts.

-Consider purchasing Family ID Restoration coverage
+Consider Family ID Restoration coverage

-Quickly disable your Dupaco cards in Shine
+Quickly disable your Dupaco cards

 How to spot a card skimmer

-It should look permanent and professional and all pieces should be securely affixed to the machine, not loose.
+It should look permanent and professional.
+And all pieces should be securely affixed to the machine, not loose.
 You should NEVER be able to remove any cover that’s on the card reader.

 Also, businesses and financial institutions do not point a camera toward the keyboard.

-What to do if you are suspicious
+What to do if you’re suspicious

-If you believe you are the victim of fraud or identity theft, please contact Dupaco immediately at (563) 557-7600 / 800-373-7600.
+If you believe you’re the victim of fraud or identity theft, please contact Dupaco immediately at 800-373-7600.